ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing

-The DSE running on each group of MMIO reads now has a modified snapshot of the firmware state, as described in Sec.~\ref{sec:readexec}.
-The DSE will use this snapshot as the initial state to run the firmware code that uses the data chunk retrieved by the grouped MMIO reads.
-In this process, the DSE should not spend much effort on other MMIO reads as they are not interesting to \name.
-To this end, two pointers in the detailed execution trace are associated with each symbolic firmware state: a BB pointer and an MMIO pointer to a BB and an MMIO access in the trace.
-When the DSE executes an MMIO read in a state, the state's BB and MMIO pointers map this MMIO read to one in the trace.
-The state's read will retrieve a symbol if the trace's read is among the grouped ones.
-Otherwise, the state's read will retrieve the data value of the trace's read.
+The DSE on each group $G$ of MMIO reads starts from the firmware-state snapshot prepared in Sec.~\ref{sec:readexec} to execute the code that uses the chunk retrieved by $G$.
+To efficiently emulate the MMIO reads outside $G$, the DSE maintains two pointers for each symbolic state: a BB pointer and an MMIO pointer that reference a BB and an MMIO access in the given trace, respectively.
+When the DSE executes an MMIO read at a symbolic state, these pointers map the read to its counterpart in the trace.
+The read returns a symbolic value if the counterpart belongs to $G$, else the concrete value returned by the counterpart.

-The DSE sets up the BB and MMIO pointers of its initial state as follows.
-If the group of MMIO reads occurred in IRQ contexts, the BB pointer points to where the firmware started to use the retrieved data chunk.
-Then, the MMIO pointer points to the next MMIO access to occur.
+The DSE initializes the two pointers of its initial symbolic state as follows.
+If the reads in $G$ occur in ISRs, the BB pointer references the BB where the firmware starts using the retrieved chunk, and the MMIO pointer references the first MMIO access after this BB in the trace.